 Products and Services

 We offer a wide range of products for your cat; including food and treats, feline pheromones, pharmaceuticals and nutriceuticals.
-We also offer pet microchipping!
+We also offer pet microchipping as part of our veterinary services for dogs and cats!

 Our main goal is to provide our patients in Saint Claude, Rathwell, Haywood, and Manitoba, MB with the best possible pet medications and surgical care.
 Whether in clinic, at home or referred to a specialist, our focus is the health and well being of your pet.
 From first kitten vaccinations, spays or neuters, routine wellness visits, and senior pet examinations, right through to end of life care, we believe that early detection and preventative pet medications will allow your pet to live a long and healthy life.